Pekno/sunobot/README.md

 Thanks to the contributors of the [Suno-API](https://github.com/gcui-art/suno-api) Project, most of the Backend API was based on their work.

+## Ideas / To do

+- [ ] Add the ability to generate song without OpenAI
+- [ ] Add the ability to play whole playlist
+- [ ] Add check for OpenAi credit before trying generation
+- [ ] Fix case when player message was deleted
+- [ ] Optimize Suno API calls

 [^1]: For example you can add a number `SUNO_COOKIE_42` or even use text `SUNO_COOKIE_TEST`